I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 "Storrel" means "garden".

-The "-rin" part of "berdrin", I think, makes it a polite imperative.
+The "-rin" part of "berdrin", I think, creates a polite imperative.
 "Berd" might be something like "think about" or "remember".

 "Ilde" probably means "if".